 She turned as he approached, falling into step beside him.
 Her head rose only to the slope of his shoulder and she could see the dirt, the mud, the sweat running down his bare chest and arms in streams.
 He stank.
 His jaw was covered in a patchy stubble that might one day connect into a full beard, and his eyes were so pale she wondered if he could see properly.
 His long hair was a tangled knot on top of his head, shot with tiny braids, ragged and unkempt.
 The worst kind of barbarian.

 They walked.
 Somehow she kept pace with his long strides, and he never stopped, never flagged, the ground rolling away beneath them and the sun circling overhead.
-The horizon changed and grasses broke through the earth, long and golden, a place that was nowhere in the empire of the Eagles.
-This was a place of thundering hooves and vast herds that swept over the grassy sea like waves, meeting the foaming swells of a distant ocean.
 So far, some inner Iolië marveled, an Iolië that knew maps and distances and delighted in tracing the outlines of distant lands with her fingertip.

 The barbarian was still beside her as they crossed oceans and rivers and finally stood in the gentle surf of a sandy beach, the water lapping at her bare toes.
 Before them rose trees so tall, it seemed they must rival the pillars of the city of Highhome.
 Their trunks were smooth and silver-gray and their roots fanned out in ridges that would have risen even over Nuatolir’s head.
 In the distance, she saw a giant among giants, a tree whose top must have scraped the ceiling of the sky, whose roots surely sank to the bedrock of the world.